Home

 MailerLite’s automation builder is clean, fast, and easy to use.
 You can start a new workflow with just a couple of clicks, and the visual builder makes it easy to map out the entire sequence from one screen.

 You’ll begin by choosing a trigger — such as a subscriber joining a group, clicking a link, or completing a form.
-You can also use multiple triggers for a single automation, which is a feature not every ESP offers.
+If you’re on the Power plan, you can also use multiple triggers for a single automation.
+That lets one workflow start from more than one entry point, such as someone joining a group or clicking a link.

 The trigger options cover most author use cases.